AldanaArcidiacono/week1/readme.md

 # Learning HTML

-We always have a header and a body on a HTML file <br>
+We always have a head and a body on a HTML file <br>
 DOCTYPE: tells the program witch HTML you are using <br>
 < tag attribute="" >

+## Viewport

+Is used for mobiles

+#### Meta desc

+Adds a description to the web page, to show it on google

+#### Favicon

+Is important to always have a favicon, so the page can be accessible <br>
+We can use a file .ico or .png